MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 ## RiskCountriesExtraction

 >This class extracts the risk countries, regions, islands, etc. from the RKI website and converts them into a list.
+Also downloading the website in a csv file (every 24 hours) facilitation the offline use.
  The distinction is made between current risk countries *getRedRiskCountries()* and countries that were a risk country in the last 10 days but are not anymore *getOrangeRiskCountries()*.

 ## PieChart

 >This interface shows a PieChart with data for the selected country from:

-current numbers
+- Confirmed cases

-death numbers
+- Death cases

-recovered numbers.
+- Recovered cases

-With a button you can return to the country details.
+>With a button you can return to the country details.